ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    You may see a message that begins "The authenticity of host...." and ends with "Are you sure you want to continue connecting (yes/no/[fingerprint])?"
 You may safely type ``yes`` then hit **return**.

 #.
 Enter your NCSA (kerberos) password at the prompt.
-You **won't see your characters** echoed back to the screen; just type it blindly.
+Note, the window will not show your password (or placeholder symbols such as asterisks [*]) as you type.

 #.
 There will be a Duo prompt asking for a passcode or for "option 1".
 You may either: